Wormholes with Ends of the World: Holographic g -function

 The non-trivial solution to the above equation is

-for some undetermined constant $c$.
-However, there does not exist a choice of $c$ such that the boundary conditions for $f(\r)$ can be satisfied.
+for some undetermined constants $c_1,c_2$.
+However, there does not exist a choice of $c_1,c_2$ such that $f'(0)=0$ and the boundary conditions for $f(\r)$ can be satisfied at the same time.

-In summary, the brane equation of motion forbids the existence of two-boundary empty wormholes, at least if we assume that the solution must take the Maldacena-Maoz form.
+In summary, the brane equation of motion forbids the existence of two-boundary empty wormholes, at least if we assume $U(1)$ symmetry.
 From now on, we will treat $g$-functions as constants in the ensemble interpretation of BCFT data.

 As a bonus, it immediately follows from this calculation that there does not exist a solution connecting two punctured disks (disks with a bulk operator insertion), assuming $U(1)$ symmetry in $\theta$, as the calculation goes through if we change the periodicity of $\theta$ from $2\pi$ to some conical angle smaller than $2\pi$.
 Using the ensemble language, $\overline{D^{(a)}_{i\id}D^{(a)}_{i\id}}|_{\text{conn.}}=0$ for sub-threshold states $i$, consistent with our choice of the ensemble \eqref{eq:Diid2}.
 (For black hole states, there does exist an on-shell configuration.
 It can be visualized by doing the half-toroidal surgery described in Section~\ref{eq:cross} on the conical defect $i$ in the would-be wormhole contributing to $\overline{D^{(a)}_{i\id}D^{(a)}_{i\id}}|_{\text{conn.}}=0$ with a sub-threshold $i$.
 Its action can be found in \cite{Takayanagi11}.)